Menditect/documentation/additional/01-howtos/import-plugin.md

 #### `ConnectionMethod`
 This will determine if your app will try to connect to MTA, either
 - 'AfterStartup': After deployment the app will try to connect to MTA using the provided token and Connection User's credentials.
-- 'Manual': You have to establish the connection to MTA manually, logging in as the [Plugin User](#configuring-mta-plugin-user) on the app.
+- 'Manual': You have to establish the connection to MTA manually, with the [Plugin Home page](#configuring-plugin-home-page) in the app.
 - 'None': This will disable the connection to MTA.

 Any other value will result in an error message when attempting to establish the connection to MTA.